Indian Ocean science mission recovers key underwater drone

-ALPHONSE ISLAND, Seychelles — A British-led marine scientific mission off the Seychelles has succeeded in retrieving a key underwater drone from the sea bed, where it had fallen after its cable was cut two days ago.
+ALPHONSE ISLAND, Seychelles — A British-led marine scientific mission off the Seychelles succeeded on Thursday in retrieving a key underwater drone from the sea bed, where it had fallen after its cable was cut two days ago.

 The camera-carrying drone is a vital piece of equipment for the Nekton Mission scientists as they explore the Indian Ocean depths.
 Two recovery attempts on Wednesday failed.